OpenOrienteering/mapper/INSTALL.md

 ## Compiling on Linux

 The standard g++ compiler from a recent distribution should work.
 The Ubuntu 14.04 g++ is known to work.
-Make sure that the PROJ.4 library is installed.
-For a Ubuntu or Debian system, install libproj0 and libproj-dev.
+Make sure that the development packages of the PROJ.4 library and of CUPS are installed.
+For a Ubuntu or Debian system, installlibproj-dev and libcups2-dev.
-To create a DEB package, fakeroot must be installed.
+To create a DEB package from CMake, fakeroot must be installed.
 For using the Qt libraries provided by the repositories, the following packages need to be installed:
 `qt5-default` (>= 5), `qttools5-dev`, `qttools5-dev-tools`, `libqt5sql5-sqlite`